shengwenbo125/learngit/readme.txt

-Git is a version software system.
+Git is a distribute version software system.
 Git is free software.